pixpilot/codeql-scanner/README.md

-# 💡 Perform CodeQL Analysis
+# �️ CodeQL Scanner Action

-A github action that runs CodeQL analysis on your repository and automatically creates GitHub issues for each security finding.
+A comprehensive GitHub Action that performs CodeQL security analysis on your repository and automatically creates GitHub issues for each security finding with intelligent deduplication.

 > ⚠️ **Security Notice**
 >
 > For most repositories, you should strongly consider using GitHub's official code security tools (such as CodeQL and Dependabot), which are free for public repositories.
 [Learn more](https://github.com/features/security).

-## 🚀 Workflow Overview
+## 🚀 How It Works

-- Runs CodeQL analysis on a repository
+1. **🔧 Setup**: Automatically installs and configures CodeQL CLI
+2. **📂 File Filtering**: Applies configurable include/exclude patterns to source files
+3. **🗄️ Database Creation**: Builds CodeQL analysis database from filtered code
-- Scans for security and quality issues
+4. **🔍 Analysis**: Runs CodeQL security and quality queries
-- Automatically creates a GitHub issue for each new finding
+5. **📋 Issue Creation**: Creates individual GitHub issues for each finding
-- Attaches the specific SARIF finding data to each issue
-- Is reusable and can be called from other workflows
+6. **🔄 Deduplication**: Prevents duplicate issues using intelligent fingerprinting
+7. **🏷️ Organization**: Labels all issues with `codeql-finding` for easy management

 ## 🧰 Features

+- 🎯 **Multi-Language Support**: JavaScript, TypeScript, Python, Java, C#, C++, Go
+- � **Auto-Installation**: Downloads and configures CodeQL CLI automatically if needed
-- 🔍 **File Filtering**: Include/exclude files using glob patterns
+- 📂 **Smart File Filtering**: Include/exclude files using powerful glob patterns
+- ⚙️ **Configurable Analysis**: Support for CodeQL configuration files and QLS profiles
-- 🛡️ **CodeQL Analysis**: Runs CodeQL security analysis
+- 🛡️ **Comprehensive Scanning**: Runs security and quality analysis queries
-- 📋 **Issue Creation**: Creates a GitHub issue for each finding
+- 📋 **Automated Issues**: Creates detailed GitHub issues for each finding
-- 🔄 **Deduplication**: Prevents duplicate issues using fingerprinting
+- 🔄 **Intelligent Deduplication**: Prevents duplicate issues using content fingerprinting
-- 🏷️ **Smart Labeling**: Labels issues with `codeql-finding`
+- 🏷️ **Smart Organization**: Auto-labels issues with `codeql-finding` tag
+- 📊 **SARIF Integration**: Full SARIF format support for detailed result reporting
+- 🔒 **Enterprise Ready**: Works with GitHub Enterprise and custom CodeQL configurations

 ## 📝 Usage